winner2085/CS-Lesson2-Attributes-Images-Anchors-Lists/README.md

 # Lesson 2.2: HTML Tags w/ Attributes

 ### 🎯 Objectives
-- Create HTML elements with attributes to add links and images to their pages.
+- Create HTML elements with attributes to add links and images to their pages!

 ## Table of Contents